High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Application in Distributed Learning under Byzantine Attack

-In each iteration, the master machine broadcasts current parameter $\mathbf{w}_t$ to all working machines.
-Then these working machines calculate the gradient using the local dataset:

-For any normal working machines, the master can receive $\mathbf{X}_i$ exactly.
-On the contrary, Byzantine machines can send arbitrary messages determined by the attacker.
-Denote $\mathbf{Y}_i\in \mathbb{R}^d$ as the vector received by the master, then

-We use the semi-verified mean estimation algorithm (Algorithm \ref{alg}) to estimate the gradient vector.
-The parameter $\mathbf{w}$ is then updated using this estimated gradient.
-The detailed steps are shown in Algorithm \ref{alg:learning}.

-We then provide a theoretical analysis to the distributed learning method in Algorithm \ref{alg:learning}, which uses our new semi-verified mean estimation method as the aggregator function.
-Our analysis is based on the following assumption. \begin{ass} (a) For all $\mathbf{w}\in \Omega$, $\nabla f(\mathbf{w}, \mathbf{Z})$ is sub-exponential with parameter $\sigma$, i.e.
+Based on the analysis of semi-verified mean estimation in the previous section, we now analyze the distributed learning method in Algorithm \ref{alg:learning}, which uses our new semi-verified mean estimation method as the aggregator function.
+Our analysis is based on the following assumption. \begin{assumption} (a) For all $\mathbf{w}\in \Omega$, $\nabla f(\mathbf{w}, \mathbf{Z})$ is sub-exponential with parameter $\sigma$, i.e.